alejoalvarez/java/Java Core/13 - Methods.md

   }
 }

-// Outputs 1969 Mustang
+// Outputs 1980 Audi
 ```

 ## Main method
-It is where our application starts
+- It is where our application starts
-• It is a standard used by the JVM to initialize the execution of any Java program
-• For managed containers such as Sevlets, EJB among others, these have their own life cycle methods
+- For managed containers such as Sevlets, EJB among others, these have their own life cycle methods
-• They must always contain the qualifiers public and static
+- They must always contain the qualifiers public and static
-• They should never return a value as a result, you must indicate the void method as a return
+- They should never return a value as a result, you must indicate the void method as a return
-• It must have as a parameter the value String []
+- It must have as a parameter the value String []
-It can be written in 3 ways:
+- It can be written in 3 ways:

   - public static void main(String args[]){}
   - public static void main(String [] args){}
   - public static void main(String… args){}

 ## Modifiers